AhmadHasbyBik/Netflix_Page_FrontEnd.NextJS/README.md

 10.Style the website: Once the layout and components are in place, you can style the Netflix website front-end using CSS or Material UI's built-in styling options.

 Overall, using Next.js and Material UI makes designing the Netflix website front-end a lot easier and faster, as it provides a wide range of pre-built components and server-side rendering capabilities.
-With a little bit of creativity and attention to detail, you can create a visually appealing and functional Netflix front-end.
+With a little bit of creativity and attention to detail, you can create a visually appealing and functional Netflix frontend.